 Under extenuating circumstances, students may request an extension to move out at a later time / date.
 These extensions are extremely limited and are not automatically approved.
 Because extensions are not guaranteed, students should wait to arrange their travel until after their request has been approved/denied.

 Approved extensions will result in a cost of $100 per day.
-Please note that students will need to be prepared to relocate to a temporary interim room in Reid or Brooks Hall (by 10am on Saturday, May 18, 2013), in order to accommodate their approved extension (no exceptions).
+Please note that students will need to be prepared to relocate with all of their belongings to a temporary interim room in Reid or Brooks Hall (by 5pm on Friday, May 16, 2014), in order to accommodate their approved extension (no exceptions).

 Upon reviewing your extension request, Residential Life & Housing will contact you via email to let you know if your request was approved or denied.
 Please note that students who fail to move out after being denied an extension request (or who did not request an extension) will be fined $100 per day and/or a minimum of $500 for the removal of their belongings from campus and may be subject to conduct action.